divyaa-choudhary/divyaa-choudhary/README.md

 # Hey there!
 I’m Divya Choudhary 👋

 ### 👩‍💻 About Me
-I’m a backend developer specializing in Java and Spring Boot.
+I’m a backend developer specialising in Java and Spring Boot.
 I focus on building scalable, secure, and efficient applications that deliver real value.

 ### 💼 What I Do
 - Build backend systems and REST APIs
-- Develop microservices with clean architecture
+- Build and maintain microservices with a focus on modularity, performance, and scalability
-- Focus on testing and continuous improvement
+- Optimise system performance through profiling, tuning, and refactoring

 ### 🌱 Currently Learning
 - Spring Security & JWT
-- Building slick CI/CD pipelines that just work
+- Building slick CI/CD pipelines that work
 - Experimenting with Design Patterns - one at a time
 - Mastering the art of learning things on the fly

 ### 🎯 Interests
 - Open Source Contributions (recently developed a stronger interest)
-- Penning down thoughts & tutorials on [Medium](https://medium.com/@divyaa.choudharyy0428)
+- Penning down thoughts on [Medium](https://medium.com/@divyaa.choudharyy0428)
-- Exploring basics of AI and Machine Learning — because who isn’t excited about the future of tech? 🚀
+- Exploring basics of AI and Machine Learning because who isn’t excited about the future of tech? 🚀

 ### ⚡ Quik Facts
 - Currently reading [System Design by Alex Xu](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)